0xPARC/zk-bug-tracker/README.md

 Nullifiers are often used in with zk applications to prevent double actions.
 For example, TornadoCash requires a nullifier to be generated and posted on-chain when a note commitment is spent.
 That way, if the user tries to spend the same note commitment a second time, they will have to post the same nullifier on-chain.
 Since the nullifier already exists, the smart contract will revert this second spend.
 The smart contract relies on a valid zk proof to ensure that the nullifier was generated correctly.

+Note: Not all nondeterminstic circuits are vulnerable to attacks.
+In some cases, nondeterminism can allow for an optimized circuit while remaining secure.
+For example, the [circom-pairing library](https://github.com/yi-sun/circom-pairing/blob/master/docs/README.md#fp-element) represents field elements as integers A such that `0 <= A < p`, but only constrains `0 <= A`.
+So the `A < p` constraint is left out except for circuits that require it.
+In the cases where that constraint is not required, overflows will not break the assumptions of the circuit.
+However, it is still important to be aware of this possibility.

 **Attack Scenario**

 In a nondeterministic circuit for proving correct nullifier generation, there are multiple ways to generate a nullifier for the same note commitment.
 Each nullifier will be unique and posting the nullifier on-chain won’t prevent a double spend.
 The nondeterministic nature of the nullifier generation process allows users to spend a single note commitment multiple times.